No 4 Independent Company

 Killed in action or died of wounds

-Captain Richard Broome, OC 5 troop, died during operations at Salerno, Italy.
-He was originally buried on the forward slope of Dragone Hill.
-Son of Geoffrey and Ethel Broome; husband of Desiree L. M. Broome, of Rake, Hampshire; father of Angela.
+Captain Richard Broome, Officer Commanding 5 troop, was killed in action at Dragone Hill as the enemy attacked down the valley of La Molina towards Vietri, Italy.
+Initially buried on the forward slope of Dragone Hill.
+Son of Geoffrey and Ethel Broome; husband of Desiree L. M.

 BROWN, Louis Walter